wp-plugins/widget-logic/readme.txt

 This text field allows you to specify any WP conditional tags logic to set when the widget appears.
 Use any standard [Conditional Tags](http://codex.wordpress.org/Conditional_Tags) and even combine them.

 There is also an option to add a wordpress 'widget_content' filter for you to tweak standard widgets to suit your theme.

+= Version HIstory =
+0.4 - Brings WP 2.5 compatibility.
+I am trying to make it back compatible.
+If you have trouble using WL with WP 2.1--2.3 let me know the issue.

+0.31 - Last WP 2.3 only version

 == Installation ==